fawazsammani/show-edit-tell/README.md

 ### Download Features
 In this work, we use 36 fixed [bottom-up features](https://github.com/peteanderson80/bottom-up-attention).
 If you wish to use the adaptive features (10-100), please refer to `adaptive_features` folder in this repository and follow the instructions.

 First, download the fixed features from [here](https://imagecaption.blob.core.windows.net/imagecaption/trainval_36.zip) and unzip the file.
-Place the unzipped folder in 'bottom-up_features' folder.
+Place the unzipped folder in `bottom-up_features` folder.

 Next type this command in a python 2 environment:
 ```bash